Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Use the keyboard shortcut `i` to insert markers or points at the playhead position (if the playback is running) or at the start and end of the selected time range (if the playback is not running).
 - Use the keyboard shortcut `b` to insert a point with no value (to break the continuity of the segments) at the playhead position (if the playback is running) or at the start of the selected time range (if the playback is not running).
 - Click and drag a marker to move it to the desired time.
+- Double-click on a marker to display the results table, focusing on the selected element.

 ### 6.2.
 Table